gunisha30/Azure-MlOps/README.md

 # Operationalizing Machine Learning

-This project aims at executing an Automated ML pipeline, deploy it and subsequently consume the deployed model.
+This project aims to execute an Automated ML pipeline, deploy it and subsequently consume the deployed model.
 A bank marketing dataset is used and the goal is a classification task.
 The project is implemented using Azure's ML Studio as well as Python SDK.

 ## Architectural Diagram